Your pancreas needs the enzyme glutamic acid decarboxylase (GAD) to function normally. Antibodies that target this enzyme are called GAD antibodies.

 - insulin autoantibodies (IAAs), which are more common in children than adults

 All these tests are done through a simple blood test.
 You won’t need to do anything to prepare, such as fasting.
-A healthcare professional will take blood from a vein in your arm and send it to a laboratory for analysis.
+A healthcare provider will take blood from a vein in your arm and send it to a laboratory for analysis.

 If GAD or any of the other autoantibodies are found, it means you most likely have type 1 diabetes.
 If no GAD or other autoantibodies are found, you probably have type 2.